 Pit picking, sinusectomy, laser surgery (SiLaC)

-The Pilonidal Sinus is a harmless disease.
-Many problems only arise due to overly extensive operations and neglect of the aftercare.
-We know all the current surgical techniques and can advise you comprehensively about the advantages and disadvantages.
+A Pilonidal Sinus (sinus pilonidalis) is harmless.
+Many problems only arise due to too extensive an operation and neglect of the aftercare.

 - Examination, consultation and operation - all in one day